 There are several viruses that can cause acute liver inflammation.
 Among these viruses, for the moment, five types are known: A, C, D and E, which are of the RNA type, and the virus B, which is the DNA.

-Virus A (HAV): it is transmitted by the faecal-oral route by water, food or contaminated food or toilet articles, causing an acute affection which never passes in chronicity.
+Virus A (HAV): it is transmitted by the faecal-oral route by water, food or contaminated food or toilet articles, causing an acute affection which never passes to chronicity.
 The incubation period is estimated between fifteen and fifty days.
 It is, by its mode of contagion, a benign water disease, with a particular prevalence in children and adolescents, which in many cases adopts an epidemic connotation.

 Virus B (HBV): The transmission of this virus is parenteral through blood and blood products (syringes, needles, tubes, catheters, catheters, etc., contaminated), as well as genital secretions (mainly sperm).
 The incubation period is estimated between 50 and 160 days, which constitutes a long period as a healthy carrier.
 There is also vertical transmission from mother to child.
 Contagion through sexual contact also makes it a venereal disease.
 The patterns of spread are so similar to those of HIV that at one point it was accused of being a causative agent.
-Due to its mode of transmission, it has particular relevance at the hospital level (in which there are groups of people at particular risk for their work in specialties such as hemodialysis, laboratory, emergencies, etc. ., which are systematically recommended for vaccination).
+Due to its mode of transmission, it has particular relevance at the hospital level (in which there are groups of people at particular risk for their work in specialties such as hemodialysis, laboratory, emergencies, etc.…, which are systematically recommended for vaccination).

 Virus C (HCV): The incubation period is two weeks to six months.
 It is an infection that can remain asymptomatic until the advanced stages, the destruction of the liver occurs slowly and sometimes the symptoms do not appear until 20 years after contamination, so most infected patients do not suspect their infection.
 Its transmission occurs in blood transfusions (currently rare), injection drug use, inappropriate reuse or sterilization of medical equipment (in particular syringes and needles) in health establishments, biological accidents (in particular by needles used in infected patients)), perform tattoos or piercings if appropriate hygiene measures are not taken, sexually and maternally and fetally.